Sexual Repression & Collective Responsibility

 On the heels of World Mental Health Day 2017, long-lived sexual violence continuing to surface through media, and despite other work that feels long overdue, I want to offer my thoughts on the violence of sexual repression, judgment, and punishment, and need for collective responsibility.
-I join sexual violence and spiritual emergence here since I'm personally experienced in both.
+I join sexual violence and spiritual emergence here since I'm personally experienced with sexual trauma in early childhood and during spiritual emergence.
 I find judgment that yields fear of punishment and social exile to be the ultimate perpetrator in cases of sexual violence, as well as cases of spiritual emergence turned to crises.

 Of course, Harvey Weinstein is fresh in my thoughts and the impulse to write this now is brought by news of Harvey's long-standing predator behavior.

 I want to begin by noting that of all personally involved Harvey's name is the name I can call up thanks to media coverage, which reflects the culture's greater attention to both males and perpetrators.
 As well, that my opinion does not matter as it would apply to what may arise among those personally involved in the wake of the public disclosure.
 What really matters are the primary relationships, foremost relationship among primary perpetrator, victims, and EVERYONE in the know and silent to this date who are responsible perhaps even more so than Harvey, who obviously proved himself helpless to stop himself from perpetrating.

 I do not know Harvey's story.
 I know nothing of his childhood.
 And, I imagine, as with all perpetrators, Harvey was a victim of abuse at some point, if not chronic.
 Human children who are raised consciously and compassionately do not become sexual predators.
 While what Harvey suffered is no excuse for his behavior, trauma does explain the behavior and he deserves understanding as much as any person, including his victims and those who enabled the perpetuation of the behavior by way of their silence.